travigd/documentation/introduction/index.md

 EventStore.ClusterNode.exe --db ./db --log ./logs
 ```

-This will start the EventStore and will put the database in the path ./db and the logs in ./logs.
-You can view further [command line arguments]({{ site.url }}/introduction/command-line-arguments) (there are many!).
+This will start the EventStore and will put the database in the path `./db` and the logs in `./logs`.
+You can view further command line arguments in the [server docs]({{ site.url }}/server) (there are many!).
 It is important to note that it is being run in an admin context because it will start a HTTP server through http.sys.
 If you were to be running in a more permanent situation you would probably want to provide for an ACL in windows such as:

 ```
 netsh http add urlacl url=http://+:2113/ user=DOMAIN\username
 ```

 The Event Store should be now up and running on your machine.
-You can browse to http://127.0.0.1:2113/ to see the admin console.
+You can browse to [http://127.0.0.1:2113/](http://127.0.0.1:2113/) to see the admin console.
 The console will ask for a username and password.
 By default it is admin:changeit.

 ## Writing Events to an Event Stream